EternalllZM/rtd-codz/docs/source/server_history.rst

 - **July 2020**

-07/07/20 - Colden becomes a Moderator for Call of Duty Zombies.
+07/07/20 - Colden becomes Moderator for Call of Duty Zombies.

 - **August 2020**